 2. Ability to Make an Itinerary

-Whether you are joining an existing itinerary or planning your own from scratch, nothing is ever completely set in stone.
-Everyone will learn this when traveling.
+Whether you’re joining an existing itinerary or planning your own from scratch, nothing is ever completely set in stone.
+Everyone will learn this when exploring.
 No exceptions!
-Itineraries are just as alive as the places that you will visit and this will reflect upon your travels no matter where you venture next.
+Itineraries are just as alive as the places you’ll visit, and this will reflect upon your journeys no matter where you venture next.
+This adaptability is a key part of how travel helps personal growth.

 Maybe you are planning an epic trip to Thailand or joining up with other teen travelers in Peru, but no matter where you go, embrace the power to make and change your itinerary so that you can have the best experience possible.